eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 # Automatically Generated TLS-Programs

-- All traffic lights are generated with a fixed cycle and a default cycle time of 90s.
+- By default, all traffic lights are generated with a fixed cycle and a cycle time of 90s.
 This can be changed with the option **--tls.cycle.time**.
+  The [osmWebWizard](../Tutorials/OSMWebWizard.md) generates *actuated* traffic lights by default (see below).
 - The green time is split equally between the main phases
 - All green phases are followed by a yellow phase.
 The length of the yellow phase is computed from the maximum speed of the incoming